-The UN Guiding Principles Reporting Framework is the first of two guidance frameworks developed through the RAFI process, the second of which will be an Assurance Framework.
-The Assurance Framework will be issued in early 2016 following further consultations.
-It will provide guidance for assurance providers and internal auditors on how to appropriately assess and assure the information reported by companies in line with the UN Guiding Principles Reporting Framework.
+The UN Guiding Principles Reporting Framework is the first of two guidance documents developed through the RAFI process, the second of which is Assurance Guidance for assurance providers and internal auditors.
+The Assurance Guidance will be issued in 2017 following further consultations.